Otter Creek (Niobrara River tributary)

 Otter Creek is a 6.97 mi long second-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Otter Creek rises on the Ash Creek divide about 8 mile southwest of School No. 249 in Holt County and then flows northwest into Rock County and then northeast back to Holt County to join the Niobrara River about 5 mile south-southeast of School No. 19.

 Watershed

 Otter Creek drains 15.57 sqmi of area, receives about 24.3 in/year of precipitation, and is about 4.69% forested.